Aurelian-C/React-Summary_App/src/markdowns/07_Handling_side_effects/Synchronizing_with_effects.md

 ![Synchronizing_with_effects5](../../img/Synchronizing_with_effects5.jpg)

 The code inside the Effect does not use any props or state, so your dependency array is `[]` (empty).
-This tells React to only run this code when the component “mounts”, i.e. appears on the screen for the first time.
+This tells React to only run this code when the component “mounts” (i.e. appears on the screen for the first time).
 This Effect only runs on mount, so you might expect `"✅ Connecting..."` to be printed once in the console. **However, if you check the console, `"✅ Connecting..."` gets printed twice.
 Why does it happen?**

 Imagine the `ChatRoom` component is a part of a larger app with many different screens.
 The user starts their journey on the `ChatRoom` page.
 The component mounts and calls `connection.connect()`.
 Then imagine the user navigates to another screen — for example, to the Settings page.
 The `ChatRoom` component unmounts.
-Finally, the user clicks Back and `ChatRoom` mounts again.
-This would set up a second connection — but the first connection was never destroyed!
-As the user navigates across the app, the connections would keep piling up.
+Finally, the user clicks Back and `ChatRoom` mounts again. _This would set up a second connection — but the first connection was never destroyed!_ As the user navigates across the app, the connections would keep piling up.

 ==Bugs like this are easy to miss without extensive manual testing.
 To help you spot them quickly, **in development** React remounts every component once immediately after its initial mount==. **Seeing the `"✅ Connecting..."` log twice helps you notice the real issue: your code doesn’t close the connection when the component unmounts.**